 For Windows XP users, SugarSync can be a godsend with its versioning feature.
 If a file changes, up to five previous versions of it are retained online.
 You can easily recover the stored versions.

 In Windows Vista and 7, Previous Versions in System Restore does the same by default.
-In Windows 8, the feature is called File History.
+In Windows 8 and 8.1, the feature is called File History.

 Versioning is accessible via SugarSync web interface.
 You can either click SugarSync icon in Taskbar Notification Area and click Launch SugarSync Website to locate the file online, or you can right-click the file you want to restore to an earlier version in Windows Explorer and select Show Versions from SugarSync sub-menu.